hausen8/AL_1105/README.md

 - pyVCP_Tab1.png: Screenshot of the pyVCP *Spindle* tab
 - pyVCP_Tab2.png: Screenshot of the pyVCP *Coordinates* tab
 - pyVCP_Tab3.png: Screenshot of the pyVCP *E-Stop* tab

-**TODO**
-- Trying to get *thermistor.so* and exchange the spindle temperature lincurve for the thermistor HAL component
-- Adding spindle temperature threshold with comp the the E-Stop chain